 Terms of Refund Policy - Tuition liability is divided by the number of terms in the program.
 Total tuition liability is limited to the term during which the student withdrew or was terminated, and any previous terms completed.
-Applies to the Hairdressing and Cosmetology - 1000 program; Full-time and part-time schedules.
+Applies to the Hairdressing and Cosmetology program.